| Microbial identification via MALDI-TOF |

 EGTP-SeqS |

-Applicants must provide:
+Applicants must provide the following:

 -

-Pure, high-quality amplicons
+Pure, high-quality PCR amplicons

 -

-Quality control (QC) results
+Quality control (QC) results for the supplied amplicons

 -